brlcad/gciquotient/README.txt

     tasks/ - contains all tasks in json format instances/ - contains all task instances
-      DATE-TASK_NAME_-_ORG/ - contains a single task instance task_summary.txt - contains a text summary of the task activity.json - contains all comments and status changes
+      DATE-TASK_NAME_-_ORG/ - contains a single task instance instance.txt - contains a text summary of the task instance.json - contains raw instance data
+        activity.json - contains all comments and status changes